aallai/sim_driving/README.md

 **3. Creation of the Training Set & Training Process**

 I drove around both tracks in both directions, using the mouse as much as possible.
 I also included a lot of footage of myself driving back onto the road starting from the grassy areas.
-The car seems to recover quite well if you manually throw it off course, and can often find its way back onto the road, if it's in the camera frame.
+The car seems to recover quite well if you manually throw it off course, and can sometimes find its way back onto the road, if it's in the camera frame.

 I only use the center images for training, and I include a flipped version of every image.
 The data is loaded and augmented using a generator.
 The final training set consists of about 40,000 training examples (80,000 with augmentation) and 10,000 validation examples.
 The final training ran for 20 epochs, although during development I usually only ran for 5 epochs.